abdulhadi1997/SlooviDemo/README.md

 https://stackoverflow.com/questions/45022655/pythonpath-in-pycharm-and-windows-10-command-line
 ```

-To set on macOS, set this command in ther terminal:
+To set on macOS, set this command in the terminal directed to your root folder:

 ```bash
 export PYTHONPATH=.